indiecc/free-license/terms.md

 #### Declining Credit

-On written request from the developer, you must remove their name, the name of this software, or both, as they ask, from credits for your project going forward.
+On written request from the developer, remove their name, the name of this software, or both, as they ask, from credits for your project going forward.

 <!-- Adapted from Round Robin -->